Starting a blog is easy.

 There are many ways for blogs to earn money and today, opportunities for the capable are even greater.
 Consumers today increasingly look towards influencers as a source of trusted information.
 Companies have realized this as well.

 Brands have shown their willingness to work closely with popular bloggers.
 For instance, Somersbys worked with Polish bloggers in their recent marketing campaign.
-The result was a success for both brand and bloggers.
+The result was a success for both brands and the bloggers.

 As another example of this WPX Hosting designated Matthew Woodward of SEO Bloggers as their ‘official mascot’ for product promotion.
 Your opportunities will lie in the niche you’ve chosen, as well as the strength of your audience.